Multiple records returned by a function.

 SETOF RECORD

 Here the record is defined within the function, keeping the parameter list a clean list of inputs.
-A limitation of this approach is that since the record definition is hidden from the caller, the column list must be provided as part of the retrieving
+A limitation of this approach is that since the record definition is hidden from the caller, the column list must be provided as part of the retrieving SELECT.

 RETURNS SETOF RECORD